-Keep reading to learn more about these nine must-follow rules for live chat!
+Keep reading to learn how to live chat and about nine must-follow rules for improving customer satisfaction!

 1. Make a plan for live chat

 It is best practice to make sure you have a set plan when it comes to using live chat.
 You want to make sure you have a designated team and shift schedule for managing live chat support.
 It’s also critical to ensure that team members know which messages to prioritize, as well as how to handle multiple conversations at once.

 Another big part of this live chat guideline focuses on training your employees on the live chat system.
 Your team needs to know the proper responses that meet your company’s standards and branding.
 You want to confirm that employees answering the live chat are the best of the best and know what they are doing.

 This preparation helps your live chat launch with ease.